USCIS Response to COVID-19

 Field Office Appointments and Rescheduling

-- Please check the USCIS office closings page to see if your field office has reopened before reaching out to the USCIS Contact Center.
+Please check to see if the respective office has been reopened by visiting our office closures page before calling the Contact Center.

 Application Support Center (ASC) Appointments and Rescheduling

-Note: USCIS is unable to automatically re-schedule appointments for Canadian and United Kingdom visa applicants.
+Note: USCIS cannot automatically re-schedule appointments for Canadian and United Kingdom visa applicants.

 - Canada Visa Applicants: visit the Immigration, Refugees, and Citizenship Canada website for updated information.